 She graduated in 2005 with a bachelor’s in psychology and criminal justice and received her master’s in physical education from Springfield in 2008.
 In addition to her duties as swimming coach, DeLaRosby serves as aquatics director for Carthage’s Koenitzer Aquatic Center.

-A native of Skokie, Ill. and graduate of Evanston Township High School, Weidmann attended Gustavus Adolphus, where he graduated in 2005 with a bachelor’s in communication studies.
-Weidmann was a three-time Minnesota Intercollegiate Athletic Conference champion and College Swimming Coaches Association of America All-American.
+A native of Skokie, Illinois, Coach Weidmann attended Gustavus Adolphus College, graduating in 2005 with a bachelor's degree in communication studies.
+He was a three-time Minnesota Intercollegiate Athletic Conference titlist and College Swimming Coaches Association of America all-American.

-As an active member of both USA Swimming and Illinois Swimming, Weidmann served as head coach for Team Illinois at a 2013 USA Swimming Central Zone meet and is a member of Illinois Swimming's Diversity and Inclusion Committee.
+As an active member of Illinois Swimming and its Diversity and Inclusion Committee, Coach Weidmann served at the club level as head coach for USA Swimming Central Zone Team Illinois.

 Prior to Carthage, Reif dove collegiately at the University of Wisconsin-La Crosse where she was a four-year letterwinner and was a three-time Wisconsin Intercollegiate Athletic Conference and three-time NCAA Division III Regional qualifier in 2014, '15 and '16.

 Christina spent two season’s, 2010-11 and 2011-12, as an assistant at her Alma Mater, Kenosha Bradford High School, where she was a state qualifier as a competitor in high school.